Hibbertopterus: History of research

-Though no specification was given as to why, Pterygotus hibernicus (a species described from Ireland by British paleontologist William Hellier Baily in 1872) was reassigned to Hibbertopterus by American paleontologist Erik N. Kjellesvig-Waering in 1964 as part of a greater re-examination of the various species assigned to the family Pterygotidae.
+Inexplicably, Pterygotus hibernicus (a species described by British paleontologist William Hellier Baily in 1872) was reassigned to Hibbertopterus by American paleontologist Erik N. Kjellesvig-Waering in 1964 as part of a greater, but apparently flawed re-examination of the various species assigned to the family Pterygotidae.
 Kjellesvig-Waering retained P. dicki as part of Pterygotus.
-Scottish paleontologists Lyall I. Anderson and Nigel H. Trewin and German paleontologist Jason A. Dunlop noted in 2000 that Kjellesvig-Waerings acception of the original designation for Pterygotus dicki was "burdensome" as it is based on highly fragmentary material.
+Scottish paleontologists Lyall I. Anderson and Nigel H. Trewin and German paleontologist Jason A. Dunlop noted in 2000 that Kjellesvig-Waering's acceptance of the original designation for Pterygotus dicki was "burdensome" as it is based on highly fragmentary material.
 They noted that like many other pterygotid species, P. dicki represented yet another name applied to some scattered segments, a practice they deemed "taxonomically unsound".
 Though they suggested that further research was required to determine whether or not the taxon was valid at all, they did note that the presence of a fringe to the segments formed by their ornamentation was absent in all other species of Pterygotus, but "strikingly similar" to what was present in Cyrtoctenus.
 Subsequent research treated P. dicki as a species of Cyrtoctenus.